 Since its founding, the Company has been engaged in research and development activities, as well as organizational activities, including raising capital.
 The Company has not generated any revenues to date.
 As such, the Company is subject to all of the risks associated with any development-stage biotechnology company that has substantial expenditures for research and development.
 Since inception, the Company has incurred losses and negative cash flows from operating activities.
 The Company has funded its losses primarily through issuance of members' interests, convertible debt instruments and issuance of equity securities.
-For the three and nine months ended September 30, 2023 and 2022, the Company incurred net losses of \$1,235,074 and \$4,192,842, respectively, and \$2,575,715 and \$10,203,278, respectively, and had net cash outflows used in operating activities for the nine months ended September 30, 2023 and 2022 of \$3,401,318 and \$8,796,387, respectively.
-As of September 30, 2023, the Company had an accumulated deficit of \$60,366,049 and is expected to incur losses in the future as it continues its development activities.
+For the three months ended March 31, 2024 and 2023, the Company incurred net losses of \$1,291,335 and \$1,516,864, respectively, and had net cash outflows used in operating activities for the three months ended March 31, 2024 and 2023 of \$937,414 and \$1,698,450, respectively.
+As of March 31, 2024, the Company had an accumulated deficit of \$62,760,557 and is expected to incur losses in the future as it continues its development activities.

 In September 2022, the Company announced the top line results from its FORTRESS study in FM.
 Overall, the FORTRESS study did not achieve statistical significance on the prespecified primary efficacy endpoint of change from baseline to Week 14 in the weekly average of daily self-reported average pain severity scores comparing IMC-1 to placebo (p=0.302).
 However, based on post-hoc analysis of the FORTRESS data, "new" FM research patients who have not participated in prior FM clinical trials demonstrated statistically significant improvement on the primary endpoint of reduction in FM related pain versus placebo, irrespective of when they enrolled in the study.
 The Company believes focusing the forward development of IMC-1 on these "new" patients represents a viable and manageable path forward.
 The Company met with the Anesthesiology, Addiction Medicine and Pain Medicine division of the FDA in March 2023.
 In April 2023, the Company received initial feedback that the FDA is amenable to its proposed Phase 3 program, pending review of its final chronic toxicology program.
-In August 2023, the FDA informed the Company for chronic use.
-Subject to its ability to raise additional capital, the Company plans to initiate a pharmacokinetic and food effect ("pK") study for IMC-1 while concurrently submitting a final Phase 3 program outline and study protocols for FDA review.
-Following completion of the pK study, the Company intends to begin enrollment in the first FM Phase 3 safety and efficacy study.
+In August 2023, the FDA informed the Company that its chronic toxicology program studies appear adequate to support the safety of IMC-1 at the dose proposed by the Company for chronic use.
+The Company is currently exploring partnership opportunities as the primary means by which to advance IMC-1 into Phase 3 development.

 In July 2023, the Company received positive data from an exploratory, open-label, proof of concept study in Long-COVID funded by an unrestricted grant provided to the Bateman Horne Center ("BHC").
 BHC enrolled female patients diagnosed with Long-COVID illness, otherwise known as Post-Acute Sequelae of COVID-19 infection ("PASC").
 Patients treated with a combination of valacyclovir and celecoxib ("Val/Cel") exhibited clinically and statistically significant improvements in fatigue, pain, and symptoms of autonomic dysfunction as well as ratings of general well-being related to Long-COVID when treated open-label for 14 weeks, as compared to a control cohort of female Long-COVID patients matched by age and length of illness and treated with routine care.
-The statistically significant improvements in PASC symptoms and general health status were particularly encouraging given that the mean duration of Long-COVID illness was two years for both the treated and control cohort of prior to enrollment in this study.
-Based on these data, the Company plans to meet with the FDA to discuss opening an investigational new drug application to formally assess treatment of symptoms associated with PASC using IMC-2.
+The statistically significant improvements in PASC symptoms and general health status were particularly encouraging given that the mean duration of Long-COVID illness was two years for both the treated and control cohort prior to enrollment in this study.
+These encouraging results led to the Bateman Horne Center requesting a second investigator initiated grant from the Company to assess Val/Cel under double-blind, placebo controlled conditions, with results from this ongoing trial expected summer 2024.